WHO WE ARE

 KATE SMITH - DIRECTOR

-After completing a degree in Biology in 1976, Kate Smith enrolled in a 6 week scuba diving class.
-In a set of peculiar circumstances while riding on a bus to study desert ecology in New Mexico, she met a woman whose daughter taught weaving in Putney, VT.
+After completing a degree in Biology in 1976, Kate Smith enrolled in a six-week scuba diving class.
+In a set of peculiar circumstances while riding on a bus to study desert ecology in New Mexico, she met a woman whose daughter taught weaving in Putney, Vermont.
 In the course of conversation and captivated by the thought of learning to weave, Kate changed her plans, turned around, and headed back north.
-It was then another twist of fate that led her to Marshfield, VT where she discovered Norman Kennedy and his weaving school....and her life was changed forever.
-A passion for working with historic equipment and weaving traditional textiles was ignited in that first 6 week session and has continued on for the last 40 years.
-Kate became Norman's apprentice and until the school closed in 1992 she absorbed herself completely in the world of dyeing, spinning and weaving.
-As a result of the school closing, she founded what was to become Eaton Hill Textile Works - a textile studio dedicated to recreating historic textiles using traditional tools and techniques and continued to teach students on a small scale.
-In a response to requests from former students of MSW, Kate re-opened the Marshfield School of Weaving in its former location in 2007and became its Director and Head Teacher.
-She continues to pass on her love of textiles to students and her staff at Eaton Hill and.....has never gone scuba diving.
+It was then another twist of fate that led her to Marshfield, where she discovered Norman Kennedy and his weaving school and her life was changed forever.
+A passion for working with historic equipment and weaving traditional textiles was ignited in that first six-week session and has continued on for the last forty years.
+Kate became Norman's apprentice and until the school closed in 1992, she absorbed herself completely in the world of dyeing, spinning, and weaving.
+As a result of the school closing, she founded what was to become Eaton Hill Textile Works—a textile studio dedicated to recreating historic textiles using traditional tools and techniques, and continued to teach students on a small scale.
+In a response to requests from former students of MSW, Kate re-opened the Marshfield School of Weaving in its original location in 2007.
+She continues to pass on her love of textiles to students and her staff at Eaton Hill and, has never gone scuba diving.